What Is the Minimum Credit Score to Rent an Apartment or House?

 Landlords may consider the following factors in addition to your credit score:

-• Monthly income: Pay stubs, tax forms or employer verification of your income and employment can help landlords know whether you can afford the monthly rental payments.
+• Income verification: Pay stubs, tax forms or employer verification of your income and employment can help landlords know whether you can afford the monthly rental payments.
 Landlords may sometimes make decisions based mostly on income, regardless of other factors.

 • Criminal history: Landlords may run a criminal background check on future tenants.
 Past felonies and misdemeanors, pending criminal cases and any outstanding warrants can potentially affect your rental approval.[4]